xtremestuff/protune-transforms/README.md

 Older instances of the transforms with the colour derived matrices are contained in the Legacy folder.

+Installation can be done automatically by using the included Windows batch file and/or the *nix (Linux/Unix) shell script.

+Manual installation details are listed in the sections below.

 ### LUT Folder
 Save the non-ACES DCTL files in the LUT folder to the relevant location based on the host Operating System as noted below: